1jour1vin

 Wine rated (2025 guide) 95/100

-Despite its concentration and generous structure, this wine is an elegant, precise expression of Hermitage.
+Despite its concentration and generous structure, this wine is an elegant and precise expression of Hermitage.
 It offers a broad spectrum of black and red berries, with complex notes of toasted rosemary and smoke.
-The fine, generous tannins develop impressively on the finish and need a little time to fully harmonize, but they're wrapped in enough richness to already be exciting.
-From vineyards on the eastern slopes of the Hermitage hill.
+The fine, generous tannins develop impressively on the finish and need a little time to harmonize completely, but they are enveloped in sufficient richness to be exciting already.
+From vineyards located on the eastern slope of the Hermitage hill.
 Made from organically grown grapes.
-To be enjoyed from 2027.
+Best enjoyed from 2027 onwards.

 Jeb Dunnuck